SAP-samples/teched2023-DA260/exercises/ex1/README.md

 - Sales Order - Z_CDS_EPM_SO
 - Sales Order Items - Z_CDS_EPM_SO_I

 in delta mode into Datasphere.
-Delta mode is required to setup the historic price derivation in the transformation flow later
+The delta mode is required to setup the historic price derivation in the transformation flow later

 Step by Step guide:
-Refer to the provided solution below for a detailed, step-by-step guide to complete Exercise 1
+Refer to the provided solution below for a detailed, step-by-step guide to complete Exercise 1.

 1. Open your SAP Datasphere using the provided credentials.
 Your user is associated with a default space that has the same name as your user where you can work and create your various data artifacts like the replication flow.

     ![ex_01_01](images/ex_01_01.png)

-2. Click on Data Builder to see the Data Builder homepage as shown below and scroll the horizontal scroll bar to the middle until you see *New Replication Flow* tile.
+2. Click on the Data Builder to see the Data Builder homepage as shown below and scroll the horizontal scroll bar to the middle until you see *New Replication Flow* tile.

     ![ex_01_02](images/ex_01_02.png)